langchain-ai/langchain/templates/docs/INDEX.md

 - [Extraction Using OpenAI Functions](../extraction-openai-functions): Extract information from text using OpenAI Function Calling.
 - [Extraction Using Anthropic Functions](../extraction-anthropic-functions): Extract information from text using a LangChain wrapper around the Anthropic endpoints intended to simulate function calling.
 - [Extract BioTech Plate Data](../plate-chain): Extract plate data from messy Excel spreadsheets into a more normalized format.

+## 🤖 Agents
+- [OpenAI Functions Agent](../openai-functions-agent): Build a chatbot that can take actions.
+Uses OpenAI function calling and Tavily.
+- [XML Agent](../xml-agent): Build a chatbot that can take actions.
+Uses Anthropic and You.com.